 Figure 1.
-Testing Equipment For Leaks 6-7.
+Testing Equipment For Leaks

+7-7.
 Selecting And Installing A Tip

-- 1. Fully open the oxygen and fuel gas regulators (turn handles clockwise). - Select the desired tip.
-Tip sizes are represented by a number stamped on the copper section. - 3.
+- Fully open the oxygen and fuel gas regulators (turn handles clockwise). - Select the desired tip.
+Tip sizes are represented by a number (2-7) stamped on the copper section.
+Size 7 produces the largest flame. - I t is recommended that the size 2 tip not be used for gas other than acetylene or hydrogen. - 3.
 Install tip and tighten with a wrench.
 (Do not overtighten.)

-6-8.
+7-8.
 Lighting Procedures (When Using Disposable Cylinders)

-Follow the set-up instructions explained in Sections 6-2 thru 6-7 before lighting the torch.
+Follow the set-up instructions explained in Sections 7-2 thru 7-7 before lighting the torch.

-- A When lighting torch, keep the tip pointed away from people and combustibles. - Open the torch fuel gas valve approximately 1/8-1/4 turn (counterclockwise) and ignite the fuel gas using an approved friction spark lighter. - Do not use matches or a cigarette lighter to ignite the gas. - Slowly open the torch oxygen valve (counterclockwise) until the flame is neutralized.
+- A When lighting torch, keep the tip pointed away from people and combustibles. - Open the torch fuel gas valve approximately 1/8-1/4 turn (counterclockwise) and ignite the fuel gas using an approved friction spark lighter.

+Do not use matches or a cigarette lighter to ignite the gas.

+- Slowly open the torch oxygen valve (counterclockwise) until the flame is neutralized.
 This is accomplished by adding oxygen until the bright cone off the end of the tip just reaches its shortest length. - 3.
 Increase the fuel gas flow by opening torch valve another 1/8 turn.